Introduction

 The limit

 While the limit parameter helps control the breadth of crawling, you may also need to ensure the quality and completeness of each page crawled.
 To make sure all desired content is scraped, you can enable a waiting period to let pages fully load.
-For example, some websites use JavaScript to handle dynamic content, have iFrames for embedding content or heavy media elements like videos or GIFs:
+For example, some websites use JavaScript to handle dynamic content, have iFrames for embedding content, or heavy media elements like videos or GIFs:

-stripe_crawl_result = app.crawl_url(
+stripe_crawl_result = app.crawl(

 url="https://docs.stripe.com/api",

-"waitFor": 1000, # wait for a second for pages to load
+wait_for=1000, # wait for a second for pages to load

-"timeout": 10000, # timeout after 10 seconds
+timeout=10000, # timeout after 10 seconds

 )